 Where to go metal detecting with kids?

-- Bounty Hunter Junior: most affordable detector for younger kids
+- Bounty Hunter Junior: best for younger kids

-- Bounty Hunter Tracker IV: the best value for money for younger kids
+- Bounty Hunter Tracker IV: also recommended for younger kids

 - Bounty Hunter Quicksilver: the most advanced detector a younger kids